Accident at Work Claims for Compensation

 Your Employer’s Responsibilities

-Health and safety legislation has significantly increased the level of protection open to employees.
-There are numerous written laws designed to prevent accidents in the workplace and any breach of these regulations can cause accidents with undesirable consequences.
+Health and safety laws and legislation have significantly increased the level of protection open to employees.
+There are numerous written health and safety regulations and laws designed to prevent accidents in the workplace and any breach of these regulations can cause accidents with undesirable consequences.
+The Health and Safety Executive have set out guidance on their website for employers to assist in the implementation of Health and Safety Legislation on the workplace.

 What should I do if I have an accident at work?